Andres23Ramirez/TORC_CHALLENGE/README.md

 ## Folders

-- `input` - Contains the files with the input data, if you want add more test case only you need creat a new .txt file and put there the data with a correct structure.
+- `input` - Contains the files with the input data, if you want to add more test case only you need to creat a new .txt file and put there the data with a correct structure.
-- `lib` - Contains the classes
+- `lib` - Contains the main class
 - `spec` - Contains the test file